Our Lady of Consolation: Venezuela

-A namesake image dating from the sixteenth century is also enshrined in Tariba, Venezuela.
-The image of the Madonna and child is framed in solid gold with jewels donated by pious Marian devotees from the country.
+An image dating from the sixteenth century is also enshrined in Tariba, Venezuela.
+The image is framed in solid gold with jewels donated by pious Marian devotees from the country.

 Pope John XXIII raised the Marian shrine to the status of Minor Basilica via his Pontifical Decree Solacium ac Levationem on 20 October 1959.
-The same Pontiff later granted a pontifical decree of coronation titled Alacres Dei on 9 November 1959 towards the namesake image enshrined at the Basilica of Our Lady of Consolation, Táriba, Venezuela.
+The same Pontiff later granted a pontifical decree of coronation titled Alacres Dei on 9 November 1959 towards the image enshrined at the Basilica of Our Lady of Consolation, Táriba, Venezuela.
 The rite of coronation was executed on 12 March 1967 by the former Archbishop of Caracas, Cardinal José Humberto Quintero Parra.